biola/Voight-Kampff/README.md

 Contributing
 ------------
-PR without tests will not get merged, Make sure you write tests for api and rails app.
+PR without tests will not get merged, Make sure you write tests for API and Rails app.
 Feel free to ask for help, if you do not know how to write a determined test.

 Running Tests?